00ElliotSop/ElliotSop2.0/README.md

 npm start
 ```

-## Vite Configuration
+## Vite Configuration (Alternative Setup)

-For projects using Vite, use this minimal configuration with preview.allowedHosts:
+If you prefer to use Vite instead of Next.js, replace the contents of `vite.config.ts` with this minimal configuration that includes preview.allowedHosts:

 ```javascript
 import { defineConfig } from 'vite';